 Alzheimer's disease is a neurodegenerative disorder leading to progressive, irreversible destruction of neurons and loss of cognitive function and memory.
 Over time, individuals progress to severe dementia, loss of independence, and death.
-Extracellular deposits of amyloid beta (A-β), referred to as amyloid plaques are considered a hallmark of the disease.
-Betaamyloid monomers lead to formation of beta oligomers and fibrils and are deposited as plagues and then interact with tau fibrils, leading to formation of neuro-fibrillatory tangles.
-These pathophysiological changes and clinical manifestations of Alzheimer's disease are progressive and occur along a continuum, and accumulation of A-β may begin 20 years or more before symptoms arise.
-Aducanumab is a human IgG1 anti-A- β antibody targeting amyloid aggregates.
-The drug is administered by intravenous infusion every 4 weeks.
-Binding of antibody is intended to lead to clearance of amyloid from the brain.
-On June 7, 2021, the US Food and Drug Administration (FDA) approved Aduhelm (aducanumab) for the treatment of Alzheimer's disease.
-It was approved under accelerated approval based on reduction in A-β plaques observed in individuals treated with aducanumab.
-Legembi (lecanemab-irmb) is an anti-amyloid beta protofibril antibody that is administered once every 2 weeks.
-On January 6, 2023, the FDA approved Legembi for the treatment of Alzheimer's disease.
-Continued approval of Aduhelm and Legembi may be contingent upon verification of clinical benefit in confirmatory trial.
+Extracellular deposits of amyloid beta $(A-\beta)$, referred to as amyloid plaques, are considered a hallmark of the disease.
+Beta-amyloid monomers lead to the formation of beta oligomers and fibrils and are deposited as plaques and then interact with tau fibrils, leading to formation of neuro-fibrillatory tangles.
+These pathophysiological changes and clinical manifestations of Alzheimer's disease are progressive and occur along a continuum, and accumulation of A- β may begin 20 years or more before symptoms arise.
+Kisunla (donanemab-azbt) and Leqembi (lecanemab-irmb) are amyloid beta-directed antibodies that are approved for the treatment of Alzheimer's disease.